The X-shooter Spectral Library (XSL): Data Release 3

 \section{Comments about individual objects or spectra}

-In XSL DR3, we have chosen to include spectra of peculiar objects and some spectra with known observational artifacts, because they may be still useful to some users.
+In XSL DR3, we chose to include spectra of peculiar objects and some spectra with known observational artefacts, because they may still be useful to some users.
 We list the most obvious cases in Table~\ref{tab:peculiar} and Table~\ref{tab:peculiar2}.
 Many of these spectra should not be used in standard population synthesis applications.
-Table~\ref{tab:peculiar} is Table B.1. of \citet[]{DR2} with supplemental information.
-Note to TableZ\ref{tab:peculiar}: (1) By default, we have assumed stellar parameters from \cite{Arentsen2019}, \citet{Gonneau2017} or those which are determined in this work.
-Exceptions are listed here.